blueag8/Super-Scholar/README.md

 **Installation**
 (Using Gitpod IDE)

-Open new repository via Github.
+Open a new repository via Github.

 Sign up to Gitpod (If not previously done) and link to GitHub account.